Bopified/ToyBattlesHQ/doc/intro2.md

 - Match state and updates
 - Item pickups and drops
 - Player position and movement updates
-...and more
+...and more.

 Since this server handles real-time gameplay, it needs to be fast.
-For that reason, the packets sent here are not encrypted — unlike the MainServer, which deals with more sensitive data and uses encryption accordingly.
+For that reason, the packets sent here are not encrypted - unlike the MainServer, which deals with more sensitive data and uses encryption accordingly.

 ## Client folder
-This is where I added a few utilities to help with client modifications.
+This is where we added a few utilities to help with client modifications.
 More details on how to use them are covered in a later section.

 ## External Libraries
 This folder holds all the external dependencies used across the project, including header-only libraries.